zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

 * _prefix\_tet.h5_: here "si\_tet.h5"

 ```
+export OMP_NUM_THREADS=4
-$ mpirun -n 1 <perturbo_bin>/perturbo.x -npools 1 -i pert.in > pert.out
+$ mpirun -n 8 <perturbo_bin>/perturbo.x -npools 8 -i pert.in > pert.out
 ```

-It takes ~20 hours using one thread and one MPI process.
-To speed up the calculations, the user can increase the OpenMP threads and/or the MPI processes.
-If the number of MPI processes is increased, one has to make sure that the RAM is large enough.
+This task is time-comsuming using one thread and one MPI process on a single core.
+To speed up the calculations, we run it on multiple cores using hybrid MPI plus openMP parallelization.
 After the calculation has completed, we obtain 3 output files, _prefix.cond_, _prefix.tdf_, and _prefix\_tdf.h5_, similar to the RTA calculation.

+{% include note.html content="For ITA calculations, each MPI process could consume a significnat amount of RAM (memory).
+If RAM of computing nodes is limited, one can set `OMP_NUM_THREADS` to the total number of cores of the computing node, and set the MPI process per node to 1" %}

 An example calculation for holes is also provided in the folder "examples/example01-silicon-perturbo/perturbo/pert-trans-ITR-hole".